-All areas are Cold Waters

-Vessel Type Area Survival Craft Required Undocumented Less than 36 ft 0-12 miles from coastline Buoyant apparatus (see note 2) Undocumented 36 ft or more 0-12 miles from coastline Buoyant apparatus Undocumented >12 miles from coastline Inflatable buoyant apparatus Documented Less than 36 ft 0-12 miles from coastline Buoyant apparatus (see note 2) Documented 36 ft or more 0-12 miles from coastline Inflatable buoyant apparatus (see note 3) Documented 12-20 miles from coastline Inflatable liferaft Documented 20-50 miles from coastline Inflatable liferaft with SOLAS B pack.
-Documented >50 miles from coastline Inflatable liferaft with SOLAS A pack.
+All areas are Cold Waters UNDOCUMENTED (State or Tribal Registration) Length Area Survival Craft Required Less than 36 ft 0-12 miles from coastline (baseline) Buoyant apparatus (see note 2) 36 ft or more 0-12 miles from coastline (baseline) Buoyant apparatus Any length >12 miles from coastline (baseline) Inflatable buoyant apparatus DOCUMENTED or ANY vessel with >16 POB Less than 36 ft 0-12 miles from coastline (baseline) Buoyant apparatus (see note 2) 36 ft or more 0-12 miles from coastline (baseline) Inflatable buoyant apparatus (see note 3) Any length 12-20 miles from coastline (baseline) Inflatable liferaft with Coastal Service pack Any length 20-50 miles from coastline (baseline) Inflatable liferaft with SOLAS B pack.
+Any length >50 miles from coastline (baseline) Inflatable liferaft with SOLAS A pack.